techbygiusi/Labby/README.md

 - Add and Edit resources open as full-screen panels on mobile

 ### Config & Data
-- 📦 **Export / Import JSON** for backups and migration
+- **Export / Import JSON** for backups and migration
-- 🗄️ Data stored server-side — survives container restarts via Docker volume
+- Data stored server-side
 - Old localStorage exports can be imported directly

 ---